usmanert/oracle-suite/cmd/leeloo/README.md

       - `socks5ProxyAddr` - Address of the SOCKS5 proxy server.
 The address must be in the format `host:port`.
       - `addressBookType` (`string`) - Type of address book to use.
 Supported types are: `ethereum` and `static`.
         `ethereum` type uses a contract deployed on the Ethereum-compatible blockchain to store the list of addresses, `static` type uses a static list of addresses defined in the configuration file.
+It is possible to use both types at the same time by specifying a list of types separated by a comma.
         - `ethereumAddressBook` - Configuration parameters for the Ethereum address book.
             - `addressBookAddr` - Ethereum address of the address book contract.
             - `ethereum` - Ethereum client configuration that is used to interact with the address book contract.
                 - `rpc` (`string|[]string`) - List of RPC server addresses.
 It is recommended to use at least three addresses from different providers.
                 - `timeout` (`int`) - total timeout in seconds (default: 10).
                 - `gracefulTimeout` (`int`) - timeout to graceful finish requests to slower RPC nodes, it is used only when it is possible to return a correct response using responses from the remaining RPC nodes (
                   default: 1).
-              - `gracefulTimeout` (`int`) - if multiple RPC nodes are used, determines how far one node can be behind the last known block (default: 0).
+                - `maxBlocksBehind` (`int`) - if multiple RPC nodes are used, determines how far one node can be behind the last known block (default: 0).
         - `staticAddressBook` - Configuration parameters for the static address book.
             - `remoteAddrs` (`[]string`) - List of remote addresses to which messages will be sent.
 - `feeds` (`[]string`) - List of hex-encoded addresses of other Oracles.
 Event messages from Oracles outside that list will be ignored.
 - `ethereum` - Configuration of the Ethereum wallet used to sign event messages.